Dr. Barbara Frei

 In my free time you can catch me cycling around the city, pampering my plant and cat babies, and admiring the urban wildlife that also calls Ottawa their home.

-My route to the Kerr lab was a bit circuitous: in my undergrad I started as an arts student, dabbling in archaeology, environmental geography, and international relations at the University of Toronto.
-Eventually I stumbled into science, and fell in love with ecology and evolution on a field course in the Peruvian Amazon.
-I developed a passion for research through my undergraduate thesis on beaver herbivory, and built on this by studying an ant-plant seed dispersal mutualism with Dr. Megan Frederickson after my bachelor’s.
-Through these projects I developed an interest in interactions between species, and mutualistic relationships in particular.
+I started my undergrad as an arts student at the University of Toronto, but my minor in biology led me to fall in love with ecology and evolution.
+I developed a passion for research through my undergrad thesis on beaver herbivory, and built on this by studying an ant-plant seed dispersal mutualism with Dr. Megan Frederickson after graduation.
 I continued to explore mutualisms as a lab manager and research technician in Dr. Marjorie Weber’s evolutionary biology lab at Michigan State University, working on a plant-mite defense mutualism.
 In the Kerr lab I’m studying pollinators, investigating the factors structuring butterfly metacommunities.
-I’m most interested in how interactions with different trophic levels (predators and mutualistic plant partners) may impact butterfly species presence and abundance.
+I’m most interested in how interactions with different trophic levels (predators and mutualistic plant partners) impact butterfly species presence and abundance.
 During my time in the Kerr lab I also hope to improve my science communication skills, and to make my science, and science more generally, accessible to everyone.
 When I’m not science-ing or science communicating I love to read, hike, knit ill-fitting hats, and play basketball.

 The Kerr lab alumni have gone on to great things:

 Dr. Maxim Larrivée - Director of Research, Montreal Insectarium

 Dr. Laura Coristine - Liber Ero Fellow (PDF)

 Dr. Juan Zuloaga